pedddrym/pedddrym/README.md

 My name is _Pedro Oliveira_.
 I come from Instituto Federal do Ceará (IFCE) - Federal Institute of Ceará, Brazil and I'm currently taking Mechatronics Engineering 🤖 🦾

-I got myself interested in Data Analysis 💻, Task Automation ⌛ and Machine Learning 🧠!
+I got myself interested in Data Science 💻, Task Automation ⌛ and Machine Learning 🧠!

 I like to be around those who help me gain new skills and gather more resources for my ongoing learning path! 😄